Solar power in India: Challenges and opportunities

 Greenpeace recommends that India adopt a policy of developing solar power as a dominant component of its renewable-energy mix since, being a densely-populated country in the tropical belt, the subcontinent has an ideal combination of high insolation and a large potential consumer base.
 In one scenario India could make renewable resources the backbone of its economy by 2030, curtailing carbon emissions without compromising its economic-growth potential.
 A study suggested that 100 GW of solar power could be generated through a mix of utility-scale and rooftop solar, with the realisable potential for rooftop solar between 57 and 76 GW by 2024.

 It is considered prudent to encourage solar-plant installations up to a threshold (such as 7,000 MW) by offering incentives.
 Otherwise, substandard equipment with overrated nameplate capacity may tarnish the industry.
 The power purchaser, transmission agency and financial institution should require capacity utilisation and long-term performance guarantees for the equipment backed by insurance coverage in the event that the original equipment manufacturer ceases to exist.
 Alarmed by the low quality of equipment, India issued draft quality guide lines in May 2017 to be followed by the solar plant equipment suppliers conforming to Indian standards.
 Secondary market for purchase of used solar panels is also available to replace the damaged solar panels which are out of production.

 Solar PV tariff

 Price of silicon solar cells since 1977.
-In 2023, solar cell prices reduced to 0.055 US$/watt.
-The great thing about solar power is that it is a technology and not a fuel.
-It is unlimited and the more it is deployed the cheaper it would be.
-While the more limited fossil fuels are used, the more expensive they become.
+In 2023, solar cell prices fell to 0.055 US$/watt.